FlupC/ITP_Blog/content/blog/energy-solar-project.md

 ---
 # Solar Project:

+## Update 2 (Week11): Finished Solar Circuit

+This week I was able to set up my solar circuit.
+The arduino can be powered for a long period of time with just about 2 hours of GOOD sunlight.
+The solar charger works, and I have set up a light sensor that works, but I need to find a new one.

+This one isn't sensitive enough.
+It will basically be at max with a little bit of light, and 0 with not too much light.
+As such, it is just going to give all or nothing to the LEDs, making it nearly impossible for this to work.
+I cannot currently find anything that will work, I have already reached out to my cohort's discord.

+I have photos of all of this, but I got dumped the other day and am emotionally exhausted.
+I promise I will update them here when I'm feeling a little better.

 ## Update 1 (week10) : Slight Adjustments and Bill of Materials

 For this first update for this project is that I want to take it in a different direction.
 I decided to talk to some of my friends who do not have windows.
 They loved the idea of having a small plant that blooms by opening and closing, but said they'd rather just have real plants.